plaid/plaid-postman/README.md

 ## Important Note
 The `/public_token/create` endpoint is only available in the `sandbox` environment.
 It exists only for testing purposes and simulates an Item Creation via the Plaid Link module.
 Items cannot be created directly via an endpoint for the `development` and `production` environments and can only be created through Plaid Link.

+## Contributing and Updating Process
+1. A contributor will make a change to the collection or environment and create a pull request.

+NEVER COMMIT OR PUBLISH YOUR `CLIENT_ID` OR `SECRET_KEY`.

+2. Maintainers will review the proposed change and give feedback or accept.

+3. Once the change is approved, maintainers will:
+- load the changed code in Postman
+- export a new "Run in Postman" link (see [Creating Run in Postman buttons](https://learning.postman.com/docs/publishing-your-api/run-in-postman/creating-run-button/)).
+- update this README on the PR branch with the new link
+- merge the PR